sanderslab/magellanmapper/docs/settings.md

 ./run.py --atlas_profile abae11pt5 # ABA E11.5 atlas profile
 ```

 ROI profiles can be distinct for each channel.
-If only one profile is given for a multi-channel, that profile will be used for all channels.
+If only one profile is given for a multi-channel image, that profile will be used for all channels.
 For example, given the profile and channel setup for whole image blob detection:

 ```
-./run.py myimage --proc detec --roi_prof profile0 profile1 profile2 profile3 ​--channel 1 2
+./run.py --img <myimage> --proc detec --roi_prof profile0 profile1 profile2 profile3 --channel 1 2
 ```

-- `profile0` is used:
+- `profile0`:
-  -  For ny channel 0 detections, but skipped here because the channel arguments skips channel 0
+  -  Typically used for channel 0 detections, but skipped here because the channel arguments skips channel 0
-  -  As the "default" profile to set up block processing parameters (eg `segment_size`, `denoise_size` profile settings) and any channels where a profile is not specified
+  -  Used as the "default" profile to set up block processing parameters (eg `segment_size`, `denoise_size` profile settings) and any channels where a profile is not specified
+  - **Changed in v1.4**: Since this channel is skipped, the profile is ignored as well for block processing.
+Each detection channel's profile is used separately to set up block processing specific to that channel.
+If all channels have the same block processing settings, blocks will be shared across channels to reduce processing time.
 - `profile1` is used for channel 1 detections (even though channel 0 is skipped)
 - `profile2` is used for channel 2
 - `profile3` is skipped, since no detections are done for channel 3